Leonardini/rgwas/README.md

     devtools::install_local(path = ".", force = TRUE, configure.vars = "CC=/usr/local/bin/gcc-14 CXX=/usr/local/bin/g++-14")
 ```

-7)  To make sure everything worked as expected, please run step 6 (and possibly 7) from the cross-platform instructions
+7)  To make sure everything worked as expected, please run step 6 (and possibly 7) from the cross-platform instructions above.

 # Usage instructions for ReverseGWAS

 ## Input file formats

-TO BE COMPLETED
+Please note that all input files must follow the same format: a patient identifier column named ID (typically a character), followed by one or more genotype columns, followed by one or more phenotype columns.

+The genotype and phenotype columns can be either numeric or logical, but if numeric, all values must be 0 or 1; note that missing genotype values are allowed, but missing phenotype values are not.

+In addition, the filename must specify the number of genotype columns immediately before the extension, which must be .csv[.gz] or .tsv[.gz] - the compression is optional.

+Please see the example files provided with the package.

+## Output file formats

+Please note that

 ## Exported functions

-TO BE COMPLETED
+There are three exported functions: